federico-villani/react-ui-boilerplate/README.md

 import { MyUIComponent } from 'ui-pkg';
 ```

-   It contains also different ways to handle styling in react, like
+   It also contains different ways to handle the styling in react, like:
    - `CSS-in-JS` --> `Styled Components`
    - `CSS modules`
    - native inline `style={{}}`

-In the next future i'll provide the same boilerplate with Redux Thunk and Saga as well, as of now there is only the middleware wrapping the App but not the actions/sagas/reducers templates

 ## The steps you need to follow to install and run the project: